When RBI programs are brought up, the first place that comes to mind is the Caribbean.

 Just two months ago, the European Council decided to blacklist Dominica on its tax haven list.

-This might hurt the RBI programs of that nation.
+This might hurt the Dominica Citizenship by investment program.
 After all, it’s touted to have one of the world’s best passports, granting access to the EU and US.

 The EU Council is citing lack of “constructive dialogue” as the main reason for the black listing.